W

 • performance is not designed — it's patched

-• regressions are common
+• regressions can be common

 • monitoring is reactive